What is analytical method validation?

 9.0 Conclusion:

-Thus, this analytical method is considered to be validated for its intended use to establish the Assay of the Ibuprofen in Ibuprofen Tablet USP 100 mg with consistent results.
+Thus, this analytical method is considered validated for its intended use to establish the assay of ibuprofen tablets USP 100 mg with consistent results.